Master of Science in Psychology (School) and Education Specialist in School Psychology

 Related Programs

-- M.S. in Clinical Psychology
+- M.S. in Psychology (Clinical)

-- M.S. in Counseling
+- M.S. in Counseling (School Counseling)

-- Ed.S in Special Education
+- M.S. in Special Education (Gifted)

-- M.S. in Education Specialist Level
+- M.S. in Special Education (High Incidence)

 Information about the Department of Psychology

-The Department of Psychology at FHSU offers innovative experiential learning opportunities that allow students to explore psychology theory and understand the human mind.
-Committed to excellence in education and research, the department prepares students to contribute to local and global communities as knowledgeable citizens and lifelong learners.
-With award-winning faculty, the department provides high-quality education, fostering strong student-faculty relationships and offering meaningful internships through local partnerships.
+The Department of Psychology at FHSU offers innovative, experiential learning opportunities that help students explore psychology theory and deepen their understanding of the human mind.
+Committed to excellence in both education and research, the department prepares students to become informed citizens and lifelong learners who contribute meaningfully to their local and global communities.

-Students engage in collaborative research, participate in scholarly activities, and gain practical experience in dedicated research labs and community settings.
-Graduates of the psychology programs are well-equipped to pursue rewarding careers, having developed professional skills and a deep understanding of psychological science.
-The department offers both undergraduate and graduate programs, on-campus and online, ensuring students receive the necessary support and resources to succeed.
+Students also gain practical experience in dedicated research labs and community-based settings.
+Graduates of these programs are well-prepared for a wide range of rewarding careers, equipped with strong professional skills and a deep understanding of psychological science.
+The department offers both undergraduate and graduate programs, available on-campus and online, ensuring flexible and comprehensive support for student success.